 The decision by seven Arab countries to abruptly cut ties with Qatar this week has sparked a regional diplomatic crisis.
 Despite the blockade seeming to have come out of nowhere, tensions between Qatar and some of its neighbours, especially Saudia Arabia, have been rising in recent weeks.

 Taking a look at the recent history of articles concerning diplomacy among the main players involved – Qatar and Iran on one hand and Saudi Arabia on the other – shows regular activity since the start of the year.
-The spike in recent days shows the events boiling over and there is no sign of a slow down for now.
+The spike in recent days shows the events boiling over and there is no sign of a slow down for now (see the picture above).

-A concept graph of the news concerning diplomatic affairs between the main players identifies the main issues involved in the dispute, which has grown from differences in support for Iran to increasingly reflecting the Sunni-Shia faultline in the region.
+A concept graph of the news concerning diplomatic affairs between the main players identifies the main issues involved in the dispute, which has grown from differences in support for Iran to increase reflecting the Sunni-Shia fault line in the region.
 This appears to have been reinforced by the terrorist attacks in Teheran on Wednesday, which the more hardline elements in Iran are blaming on Saudi Arabia.

 Apart from the analysis tools used in this example, Event Registry helps you track news in 15 languages, including Arabic.
 This makes digging deeper to understand the latest regional crises around the world easier than ever before.